Skip to main content

 Swab samples from the outside of the hive

-Swab samples should be taken using a clean tissue or cotton-wool ball from across an area of approximately 20cm x 20cm on the side of the hive that is believed to have been in contact with the chemical.
+Use a clean tissue or cotton ball to take swab samples.
+The area should be about 20 cm x 20 cm on the side of the hive that may have been in contact with the chemical.

-It is also important to make as many notes as you can about observations you might have made.
-Such as:
+It is also important to make as many notes as you can about observations you might have made:

 • How many hives are affected?

-• When you observed the symptoms (date and time if possible),
+• When did you observe the symptoms (date and time if possible)?

-• What you suspect might be the cause?
+• What do you suspect might be the cause?

 • Was any spraying occurring in the immediate area?
 Do you think you know who was responsible?

-It is also a good idea to take photos of the bees and hives (both close up and at a distance) to give authorised officers who might be investigating the matter an idea of what else is going on in the area.
+It is also a good idea to take photos of the bees and hives.
+This will help authorised officers understand the situation in the area.

 : image of dead bees after a chemical poisoning event.